segilbert/MvcRouteTester/README.md

 ## How

-MvcRouteTester relies on [XUnit](http://xunit.codeplex.com/), [NSubstitue](http://nsubstitute.github.com/), [FluentAssertions](http://fluentassertions.codeplex.com/), and a version of [TestHelper](https://gist.github.com/sinairv/1615334) extension methods ( frozenbyts latest forked version of [TestHelper](https://gist.github.com/segilbert/4982547) ).
+MvcRouteTester relies on [XUnit](http://xunit.codeplex.com/), [NSubstitute](http://nsubstitute.github.com/).
 But if you needed to use other equivalent libraries for assertions and mocks, it should be easy to swap out these dependencies in the source.

+MvcRouteTester is using [FluentAssertions](http://fluentassertions.codeplex.com/), and a version of [TestHelper](https://gist.github.com/sinairv/1615334) extension methods ( frozenbyts latest forked version of [TestHelper](https://gist.github.com/segilbert/4982547) ).

 ## Credits